-We are committed to giving you at least one hours' notice of cancellation.
+We are committed to giving you at least two hours notice of cancellation.
 Sometimes a site will cancel at the last minute.
-It is advisable that you leave your mobile phone turned on right up until the start of your shift in order for us to contact you and offer an alternate assignment if possible.
+(Please note that in Western Australia, only one hours notice needs to be given).
+It is advisable that you leave your pager/mobile phone turned on right up until the start of your shift in order for us to contact you and offer an alternate assignment if possible.

 Please discuss with your consultant what is working/not working for you.
-Notes will be placed on your file to make sure we are considering your individual requirements.
+Notes will be placed on your file to make sure the agency is considering your individual requirements.